Video Editor Open Source

 Forgetting to Save Progress

-An easily preventable mistake in Video Editor Open Source workflows is unexpected shutdowns due to:
+An easily avoidable mistake in Video Editor Open Source workflows is unexpected shutdowns due to:

 • Lack of Backups: Always keep multiple copies or external backups.